CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --log-volume-size=SIZE

-	The **--log-volume-size** option specifies the size of the database log volume.
+	This option  specifies the size of the database log volume.
 The default value is the same as database volume size, and the minimum value is 20M.
 You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
 If you omit the unit, bytes will be applied.

 	The following example shows how to create a database named *testdb* and assign 256 MB to its log volume. ::